mangalnathanvg/devops-pipeline/README.md

   - Automatically configure a build environment for a node web applications (checkbox.io)
   - Create a build Job

 Note: As an enhancement to Milestone 2 the pipeline setup command has been updated as below.
+GIT_USER and GIT_PASS should be configured in the local system environment.
 ```
 pipeline setup --gh-user $GIT_USER --gh-pass $GIT_PASS
 ```